ctontario/slate/source/includes/_Institution.md

 ```

-Gets the profile data related to one institution
+Gets the profile data related to one institution.

 ### HTTP Request